-Karela also known as bitter gourd or bitter melon in english and botanical name Momordica charantia has many medicinal properties.
-Its use diabetes is well known.
+Karela also known as bitter gourd or bitter melon in english and the botanical name Momordica charantia has many medicinal properties.
+Its use diabetes is well-known.
 In ayurveda it is used in many conditions such as arthritis, blood purification, in ear pain, constipation, irregular menses and intestinal parasites.

 - Latin name: Momordica charantia Linn.
 (Cucurbitaceae)